Lingua Franca Nova: Literature

 A rich literature in Lingua Franca Nova with both original and translated texts exists.

 The first original literary novel written in Lingua Franca Nova was La xerca per Pahoa, by Vicente Costalago, published on May 15, 2020 on the Web and on May 10, 2021 in printed form.
-He published the second original novel in the language, entitled La marcia nonconoseda, in February 2022.

 Here are the main literary works translated into Lingua Franca Nova, all publicly available for reading on the official website: